Independently researched content by us. Free financial advice for you. To do that, we may get compensation when you click on our partners’ products.

 With LifeLock, you get SMS, mobile app, and email alerts.
 There’s even an option for voice call alerts that put you in touch with a live representative who will then explain the significance of the notification.
 And the best part is that service runs 24/7.
 None of my other recommendations offers that many options, nor do they run 24/7 live assistance.

 Pricing starts at $8.99 per month for LifeLock Standard and works its way up to $26.99 per month for LifeLock Ultimate Plus.
 Children can also be added for $5.99 a month per head.
 What’s most important to remember, however, is that LifeLock Ultimate Plus is the only plan that includes monthly credit score reporting.
-Compare that to ID Watchdog and IdentityForce, whose credit score tracking plans are respectively $5 and $10 cheaper per month.
+Compare that to ID Watchdog and IdentityForce, whose credit score tracking plans are cheaper per month.

 ID Watchdog: Best for ID Theft Victims